jj-gagnon/generative_sculpture/README.md

 number of atoms
 probability of a branch being started. probability of a branch dying.
 	- the second model has two different parameters. avg number of active branches avg length of a branch. which dynamically calculates different characteristics of the tree structure and changes branch start / end probablity.
 	- both of these models are stochastic.

+11:57 AM Monday, September 22, 2025-09-22
+Got simple stacking on rotated cubes in python.

+next step add constant amount of rotation to all base shapes in the second tree model. this will require making a custom base shape object to store its current rotation (and center for more complex base shapes)